cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

   - This should be the same iOS version as your blob
 - On Windows, make sure you have [iTunes](https://www.apple.com/itunes/) installed
   - Scroll down and select the other Windows build as the Windows Store version will not work
+- If on an iOS 15.0-15.1.1 device
+  - The latest version of [TrollStore](https://github.com/opa334/TrollStore/releases)
+  - The latest version of [TrollNonce](https://github.com/opa334/TrollNonce/releases)

 ## Getting Started